-The maximum amount for which the WHA will enter into a payment agreement is \$1,500.
+The maximum amount for which the WHA will enter into a payment agreement is \$3,000 unless extenuating circumstances exist as determined by the WHA's president and CEO.
 The maximum length of time the WHA will enter into a payment agreement with a family is 12 months unless extenuating circumstances exist as determined by the WHA's president and CEO.